Bellafqira/Integrity_Control_Paillier/README.md

 python scripts/cli.py verify --in-file "outputs/models/bunny_signed.pkl" --out-model "outputs/models/bunny_decrypted_verified.obj" --key-dir "my_keys"
 ```
 * `--in-file`: The `.pkl` file you want to verify.
-* `--out-model`: The output path for the decrypted `.ob`j model if verification succeeds.
+* `--out-model`: The output path for the decrypted `.obj` model if verification succeeds.
 * `--key-dir`: The key directory (must contain the private key for decryption).

 ### 2. Using the CLI (cli.py)